Iceland gull: Ecology

 It is migratory, wintering from in the North Atlantic as far south as the British Isles and northernmost states of the eastern United States, as well as in the interior of North America as far west as the western Great Lakes.
 It is much scarcer in Europe than the similar glaucous gull.

 This species breeds colonially or singly on coasts and cliffs, making a nest lined with grass, moss, or seaweed on the ground or cliff.
 Normally, two or three light brown eggs are laid.
 They breed in Canada and Greenland, but not in Iceland.

 Like most Larus gulls, these are omnivores, eating fish, molluscs, offal, scraps, and eggs.
 They forage while flying, picking up food at or just below the water's surface, and they also feed while walking or swimming.
 Their scavenging habits lead them to frequent garbage dumps, sewage outlets, and places where fish are cleaned.

 Taxonomy and systematics

-The American taxon of Iceland gull by the American Ornithological Society as of 2017 considers the following as subspecies:
+The American taxonomy of Iceland gull by the American Ornithological Society as of 2017 considers the following as subspecies: